RSPCA Shop Next Gen Education

 • Don't change foods suddenly – goats don't cope well with sudden changes to their diet.

-• Goats are browsing, not grazing, animals - they prefer not to eat anything that's been on the floor.
-You can use hayracks with a lid, positioned at a height where the hay can't be fouled, but never use hay nets, as goats can become dangerously entangled in them.
+• Goats are browsing, not grazing, animals – they prefer not to eat anything that's been on the floor.
+You can use hayracks with a lid, positioned at a height where the goats can’t foul the hay.
+Never use hay nets, as goats can get tangled up in them.

-• Give them enough space - there must be enough room for all the goats to feed at the same time without having to compete for space.
+• Give them enough space for all the goats to feed at the same time without having to compete.

 Water

-You'll also need to give your goats a constant supply of clean, fresh drinking water.
-Remember to clean their drinkers or bowls regularly, and remove ice during the winter (never use chemicals to do this).
+You'll need to give your goats a constant supply of clean, fresh drinking water.
+Remember to clean and refill their drinkers or bowls regularly and remove ice during the winter (but don’t use chemicals to do this).
+They often prefer water that’s a little warm or at least has had the chill taken off.

 Find out more